Trump faces rising chances of a 2024 primary challenge

 Though Trump has not officially declared his candidacy for president, he’s all but said it’s a matter of when, not if.
 And while the former president waves off the chances of another Republican beating him for the nomination, there are growing signs he could face a formidable primary challenge once the race kicks into high gear.

 Recent polling suggests many GOP voters are ready to move on from Trump.
 And as the Jan.
-6 hearings continue to pile scrutiny on the former president, other prospective 2024 Republicans are making the rounds in early voting states, drawing fresh speculation that they’re planning to take on the de facto leader of the party.
+6 hearings continue to pile scrutiny on the former president, other prospective 2024 Republicans are making the rounds in early voting states, drawing fresh speculation that they’re planning to take on the party’s de facto leader.

 A New York Times/Siena College poll released this week found that 49% of Republican primary voters said they would back the former president.
 But 47% said they would support another GOP nominee.